alanng10/StandInfoTech/Docue/a.md

 Class Lang is support tech stack on Android.

+Tidus is pre install on Android.

-Tidus module list is option install on Android.
+Tidus module list is pre install on Android.

 Tool module list is option install on Android.